Russell tops in Angola PBA event

 Russell overcame a fast start by Dombrowski, who bowled two strikes and a spare in his first three frames, but also failed to knock down all 10 pins in three of the final five.

-Matthew Staninger of Centerville, Ohio, placed second in the event, with Dombrowski (Parma, Ohio) finishing third.
+Matthew Staninger of Centerville, Ohio, placed second in the event, with Dombrowski, from Parma, Ohio, finishing third.

 Angola Bowl has hosted the event on the same weekend in July every year since its inception.
 The product of a lifetime of hard work by owner Bill Burke, the event has grown steadily over the years, bringing a community together in the process.

-"I've been a bowler all my life, and it was always a dream of mine to own a bowling alley and host a PBA event," Burke said, who is a member of the PBA himself.
+"I've been a bowler all my life, and it was always a dream of mine to own a bowling alley and host a PBA event," said Burke, who is a member of the PBA himself.

 The event is sponsored by a slew of local businesses and individuals.
 Several have donated to the event all seven years, while others, such as Scoops Ice Cream, were first-time contributors in 2019.